Here’s what you missed at The Real Deal’s Toronto event

-From the New York site: Canadians may be super polite and always saying sorry, but they won’t apologize for their sizable real estate bets: The country is one of the largest investors in the U.S. market, and The Real Deal’s first-ever event in Canada brought the biggest players from both countries together for a day of education, networking and plenty of deals.
+Canadians may be super polite and always saying sorry, but they won’t apologize for their sizable real estate bets: The country is the largest investor in the U.S. market most years, and The Real Deal’s first-ever event in Canada brought the biggest players from both countries together for a day of education, networking and plenty of deals.

 “I spend a lot of money on shoes and clothes now because I didn’t have it as a kid,” he told branding expert Tony Chapman, who asked the investor questions about his career, his comfort with risk and his real estate bets.